 Brine is a salt and water solution that when combined with the appropriate ratio (23% salt / 77% water) is a very effective snow fighting tool.
 Although salt brine's freezing temperature is not as low as calcium chloride's (salt brine freezes at about -6 degrees Fahrenheit), salt brine has a much lower freezing temperature than salt alone.
 In addition, when ice and snow are gone, salt brine leaves a dry pavement.
 Finally, salt brine costs only about 12 cents per gallon, a considerable savings over calcium chloride.
 Some of the benefits to using brine are the anti-icing technique resulted in clearer pavements, thus improving motorist safety.
 The environment is less affected, as fewer chemicals were used.

-This division oversees the maintenance and repair of traffic control signs, parking signs, pavement markings, street name signs, street lights and traffic signals.
+This division oversees the maintenance and repair of traffic control signs, parking signs, pavement markings, street name signs, street lights and traffic signals, on Town and County roads within the Town of Islip.
 This division also oversees all traffic studies and makes recommendations as needed to ensure the safety of pedestrian and vehicular traffic.
 You may report concerns by calling (631) 224-5535.

 This division oversees the repair and maintenance of all town owned vehicles including heavy vehicles, in both the central vehicle repair facility in East Islip, and the heavy vehicle repair facility in Bay Shore.
 In addition, the Fleet Services Division oversees and monitors the GPS units that are installed in all Town owned vehicles and snow contractors vehicles